MatheusJacob/GreenFlux-SmartCharging/README.md

--Thought a little bit about using Redis but decided this is going to be a stretch goal, with Redis I would be able to control slightly better Race conditions using WATCH, and the whole project would be ready to scale horizontally.KISS for now -Started doing some research about Ampere and which data type precision is necessary for storing Current, came to a conclusion that float should be enought, if more precision is needed we can use double
+-Thought a little bit about using Redis but decided this is going to be a stretch goal, with Redis I would be able to control slightly better Race conditions using WATCH, and the whole project would be ready to scale horizontally.KISS for now -Started doing some research about Ampere and which data type precision is necessary for storing Current, came to a conclusion that float should be enough, if more precision is needed we can use double -Also was thinking about which data structure works best for this, came to a conclusion that n-ary tree would be a good fit, because then I wouldn't need to recalculate the whole tree on every add operation,just the branch was affected, and as the tree would be sorted would be quite easy to get the lowest connectors and remove them to accomodate a new one, but again this implementation would be more needed if I knew exactly the amount of charging stations that usually has in a group, if the number isn't that big, this implementation wouldn't have that much benefits....also this would have a downside of recalculating the parent node, which could lead to some locks on the database.
+-Decided that I'm going to follow again a KISS approach, and I'm going to create the implementation using n-ary tree after the project is finished

 -Initial API structure :
 GET     /api/groups